Sailor-Saturn/Timer-App/README.md

-# Timer-App
+# Timer-App SwiftUI

-Timer that can be stoped, played and paused and works when moved to the background.
+Timer that can be stopped, played, and paused and works when moved to the background.

 ## Demo